DanielSeidman/ImputationTools/README.md

 Tool2: BeadchipProbes_mod.R
 Similar to what Nancy uses for beadchip probe processing, but with a few formatting modifications to function in my scripts.

+Tool3: beagleRun.sh
+This one's fairly hardcoded, so it shouldn't just be run as is, but it contains the line I used to run the beagle algorithm for imputation testing purposes, NOT for just phasing.

+Tool4: scrubBeagleRun.sh
+This one's fairly hardcoded, so it shouldn't just be run as is, but it contains the line I used to run the beagle algorithm for PHASING purposes, NOT for imputation.

 Instructions for using other tools: